-Although Petitioner requested an evidentiary hearing in his Rule 61 proceeding, the Superior Court denied the Rule 61 motion without holding an evidentiary and without addressing the request.
-Petitioner alleges in Claim Two of his Petition that

-[i]n the present case, [Petitioner] was denied all ability to further develop the factual record through compelled testimony.
+Although Petitioner requested an evidentiary hearing in his Rule 61 proceeding, the Superior Court denied the Rule 61 motion without holding a hearing and without addressing the request.
+Petitioner alleges in Claim Two of his Petition: In the present case, [Petitioner] was denied all ability to further develop the factual record through compelled testimony.
 Specifically, the State Court denied [Petitioner's] request for an evidentiary hearing to question various members of Delaware's Attorney General Office and former employees of the OCME about their communications with one another and their knowledge of the problems at the OCME.
 This information was critical to the determination of the true scope and magnitude of the State's Brady violation.
 The State Court also denied [Petitioner] the ability to investigate and create a factual record of the chain of custody of the alleged drug evidence in this case as the State did not provide nor was the State ordered to produce the necessary chain of custody documents.
-Lastly, the State Court denied [Petitioner] the ability to investigate and compel testimony in relation to the reported misconduct of Patricia Phillips, who was responsible for analyzing the alleged drug evidence in this case.
+Lastly, the State Court denied [Petitioner] the ability to investigate and compel testimony in relation to the OCME's failure to test all of the alleged drug evidence in this case.

-As the State Court denied [Petitioner] the ability to fully investigate and to have a full and fair hearing in relation to his

-Brady claim, the State Court did not provide [Petitioner] with adequate factfinding procedures to create an adequate factual record to rule upon [Petitioner's] Brady claim.
+As the State Court denied [Petitioner] the ability to fully investigate and to have a full and fair hearing in relation to his Brady claim, the State Court did not provide [Petitioner] with adequate factfinding procedures to create an adequate factual record to rule upon [Petitioner's] Brady claim.
 Thus, this Court must hold an evidentiary hearing to allow for a complete and accurate factual record to be created in relation to [Petitioner's] claim.

 (D.I.
-2 at 21) Petitioner argues in his memorandum filed in support of the Petition that
+2 at 27 (footnote omitted)) Petitioner argues in his Memorandum filed in support of the

+Petition:

-[a]Ithough Due Process required the State Courts to hold an evidentiary hearing to allow [Petitioner] to further develop the factual record in relation to his postconviction claim, the State Courts concluded that no further expansion of the factual record was necessary and erroneously denied [Petitioner's] request for an evidentiary hearing.
+Although Due Process required the State Courts to hold an evidentiary hearing to allow [Petitioner] to further develop the factual record in relation to his postconviction claim, the State Courts concluded that no further expansion of the factual record was necessary and erroneously denied [Petitioner's] request for an evidentiary hearing.
 As such, [Petitioner] respectfully requests that this Court hold an evidentiary hearing to allow [Petitioner] to present witnesses and evidence concerning his Brady claim.

 (D.I.
-15 at 42) Based on the foregoing, it appears that Claim Two alleges both a due process violation as a ground for relief and a request for an evidentiary hearing.
+15 at 54) Based on the foregoing, it appears that Claim Two alleges both a due process violation as a ground for relief and a request for an evidentiary hearing.
 For the following reasons, the Court concludes that neither assertion is availing.